 information to be provided under point (d) of cle 13 (1) must include: (a) the arrangements for payment, delivery of the goods, supply of the digital content or performance of the related services and the time by which the trader undertakes to deliver the goods, to supply the digital content or to perform the related services; (b) where applicable, the duration of the contract, the minimum duration of the consumer's obligations or, if the contract is of indeterminate duration or is to be extended automatically, the conditions for terminating the contract; and (c) where applicable, the existence and conditions for deposits or other financial guarantees to be paid or provided by the consumer at the request of the trader; (d) where applicable, the existence of relevant codes of conduct and how copies of them can be obtained.
-1. Article 13 Duty to provide information when concluding a distance or off-premises contract A trader concluding a distance contract or off-premises contract has a duty to provide the Article 20 Additional information about the identity of the trader and withdrawal when concluding a distance or offpremises contract (1) See general evaluations shows premises contract has a duty to provide the following information to the consumer, in a clear and comprehensible manner before the contract is concluded or the consumer is bound In addition to the information required by Articles 17 to 19 a trader concluding a distance contract or off-premises contract has a duty to (1) See general explanations above (at Articles 16 and 17).
+1. Article 13 Duty to provide information when concluding a distance or off-premises contract A trader concluding a distance contract or off- Article 20 Additional information about the identity of the trader and withdrawal when concluding a distance or off- premises contract premises contract has a duty to provide the following information to the consumer, in a clear and comprehensible manner before the contract is concluded or the consumer is bound In addition to the information required by Articles 17 to 19 a trader concluding a distance contract or off-premises contract has a duty to (1) See general explanations above (at Articles 16 and 17).